-Three of my personal tips.
+Here are three of my personal tips:

 - Procrastinating isn’t something that you can afford to do in this situation.
 When you get the work, do it straight away.
-The last thing you want is to be stressing about deadlines when you’ve got a full-time job to go to!
+The last thing you want is to be stressing about deadlines when you’ve got a full-time job to go to.

 - But with that being said, you have to find time for yourself.
 Make sure you still have a social life and go out with your friends and family.
 If it makes you feel better, then have a day to binge-watch Game of Thrones to give your mind a rest.

-Overall, do you think it’s been worth it?
+Would you say it’s been worth it?

-Yes definitely – I think more students at university should take a year out to do a placement because it puts you in a much better position for when you do graduate.
-Not only that but if you start working for a specific business function e.g. HR and decide you don’t like it, then you have the chance to move on and do something else.
+Yes, definitely – I think more students at university should take a year out to do a placement because it puts you in a much better position for when you do graduate.
+Not only that but if you start working for a specific business function (e.g. HR) and decide you don’t like it, then you have the chance to move on and do something else.